yenne1345/yenne1345/README.md

 ### Hi there, I'm Yen 👋

-- 💡 I’m a sophomore at Denison
+- 💡 I’m a junior at Denison
-- 💻 I'm a Computer Science and Data Analytics double major with a minor in Maths
+- 💻 I'm a Computer Science and Data Analytics double major with a minor in Mathematics
 - 🌱 I’m currently learning Data Structures & Algorithms and Advanced Prescriptive Methods in Data Analytics
 - 🔭 I’m particularly interested in AI/ML field
 - 📫 How to reach me: nguyen_y6@denison.edu